OmdenaAI/omdena-srilanka-tea-quality/task_6_Model_Serving/server/workflow.md

 - Choose Ubuntu Server ( We can choose other one also but i do have some familarity with this)

--Then create a new Key pair (It will take around 1 minute or so)
+- Then create a new Key pair (It will take around 1 minute or so)

 - Now we have to include our port number where we are going to run our program.